daormar/debasher/doc/design_doc_resident.md

-  window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8), and the rest of a message cut in two reaches the relaunched reader as a fragment that no `HELLO` follows, which stops it.
+  window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8), and the rest of a message cut in two reaches the relaunched reader as a fragment that no `HELLO` follows, which stops it (keeping that first part on disk is in Future work).
 A FIFO offers no way to look at what it holds without taking it, so the window can be made short but not closed.
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would